Best Washers for $800 or Less

 Best Top-Load Agitator Washers for $800 or Less

-Top-load agitator washers are usually the least expensive option, starting at around $450.
-Their cycle times are typically shorter than those of other types of washing machines, but they also tend to be rough on clothes.
+Top-load agitator washers are typically the most affordable option, starting at around $380.
+Eighty-seven percent (35 models) in our ratings are priced at less than $800.
+Their cycle times are typically shorter than those of other types of washing machines, but they also use more water than others and tend to be rough on clothes.
+Half of the agitator models in our ratings offer middling-to-mediocre washing performance, according to our tests, and brand reliability is often just adequate.

 Best HE Top-Loaders for $800 or Less

-High-efficiency top-loaders often earn a very good or excellent rating for cleaning performance in our tests, but their cycle times tend to be on the longer side, often 70 to 110 minutes.
+Many high-efficiency top-loaders earn a very good or excellent rating for cleaning performance in our tests, but their cycle times tend to be on the longer side, typically ranging from 70 to 110 minutes.
+In our ratings, 84 percent of these washers retail for less than $800 (21 models).

 How CR Tests Washing Machines

-To test how good a washing machine is at cleaning clothes, CR’s testers use fabric swatches stained with red wine, cocoa, carbon (which is similar to soot), and other hard-to-remove things.
+To test how well a washing machine cleans clothes, CR’s testers use fabric swatches stained with red wine, cocoa, carbon (which is similar to soot), and other difficult-to-remove substances.
 They analyze each swatch with a spectrocolorimeter before and after washing.
 The lighter the stain after laundering, the higher the machine scores in washing performance.

-We also evaluate how gentle a washer is on fabrics, and record the amount of water and energy each machine uses.
-Our testers measure how much vibration the washer transmits to a wood floor, and our panelists judge the washer’s noise levels during the fill, agitate/tumble, drain, and spin cycles.
+We also evaluate how gentle a washer is on fabric, and record the amount of water and energy each machine uses.
+Our testers measure the amount of vibration the washer transmits to a wood floor, and our panelists evaluate the washer’s noise levels during the fill, agitate/tumble, drain, and spin cycles.

 In addition to the lab test results, we incorporate each washer brand’s reliability and owner satisfaction scores from CR’s member survey into the Overall Score.